-For many, this is their number one goal-and their number one retirement fear.
+For many this is their number one goal-and their number one retirement fear.
 Being forced to turn to your children-or go back to work-during retirement is a source of anxiety for many current and future retirees.
-Many folks think the key to achieving this goal is very-low-volatility investments-such as fixed interest-but, as we will discuss, this is not always the case.
+Many folks think the key to achieving this goal is very low-volatility investments (e.g., government bonds), but as we will discuss this is not always the case.